SimonMoynihan33/Level-Lounge/TESTING.md

 - Cause: Implemented Profile feature last, after populating site for testing.
 - Fix: Use python shell commands to loop through and create user profiles for each user without one.
 ----------------------- Image

+### Bug 19
+- Issue: Could not get default image to render on profile page.
+- Cause: Media URL not working as intended.
+- Fix: Add `'MEDIA_URL': settings.MEDIA_URL,` to profile_view directly.